-SA5099 Dissertation SCOTCAT Credits: 60 SCQF Level 11 Semester: Whole Year Planned timetable: At times to be arranged with the supervisor.
-Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
-The completed dissertation of not more than 15,000 words must be submitted by the end of August.
-Programme module type: Compulsory for Anthropology, Art and Perception, MRes in Social Anthropology, MRes in Social Anthropology and Amerindian Studies, and MRes in Social Anthropology with Pacific Studies Postgraduate Programmes.
-Either SA5022 or SA5099 is compulsory for Ant Learning and teaching Weekly contact: Individual supervision. methods and delivery: Assessment pattern: Coursework (Dissertation) = 100% Module coordinator: Dr A Reed
+A5099 Dissertation SCOTCAT Credits: 60 SCQF Level 11 Semester Full Year Academic year: 2018/9 Planned timetable: At times to be arra anged with the supe rvisor. subject and provide guid Student dissertations will be supervised by members of the teaching staff who will advise on the choice of subject and provide guidance throughout the research process.
+The completed dissertation of not more than 15,000 words must be submitted by the end of August. methods of delivery: Weekly contact: Individual supervision.
+Assessment pattern: Coursework (Dissertation) = 100% Re-assessment pattern: No Re-Assessment Available Module coordinator: Dr A D E Reed Module teaching staff: Dr A Reed Or A Reed